thedhanawada/me/index.md

 ## Career Objective

 An Information Technology graduate student with experience in implementing and maintaining enterprise applications.
 My hands-on experience working with Java and MySQL allows me to design and test applications efficiently to help organizations deliver quality products.
 I am adept at opening communication channels with third parties and participating in team decision-making.
-In seeking challenging opportunities within an organization, I hope to contribute to the accomplishment of the organization's goals by applying my skills and knowledge.
+In seeking challenging opportunities within an organization, I hope to contribute to accomplishing the organization's goals by applying my skills and knowledge.

 ## Education